Back to ¡°Memory Booster of Regional Anatomy¡±

 The tendon of the palmaris longus is expanded to become the palmar aponeurosis.
 The palmar aponeurosis is firmly attached to the palm skin as the epicranial aponeurosis to the skin of the scalp is (Fig. 4-5).
 It is due to the palmar aponeurosis that you cannot pinch the skin of your palm.
 The palmaris longus¡¯ action is the flexion of the palm (flexion of the wrist).

 Palmaris brevis starts from the palmar aponeurosis and ends at the skin, like the facial muscles do (Fig. 3-1).
 This small muscle protects the underlying ulnar artery and nerve in the hand (Fig. 2-52).

 Fig. 2-36.
 Flexor carpi ulnaris.

 Lastly, the flexor carpi ulnaris also has its origin at the medial epicondyle.
-The muscle is accompanied by the ulnar artery and the ulnar nerve (Fig. 2-52), and approaches the pisiform then the 5th metacarpal bone.
+The muscle is accompanied by the ulnar artery and the ulnar nerve (Fig. 2-52).
+That is why the ulnar nerve innervates the flexor carpi ulnaris.
+The ulnar nerve also controls the ulnar half of flexor digitorum profundus (Fig. 2-38).
+The flexor carpi ulnaris approaches the pisiform then the 5th metatarsal bone.